LLNL/zfp/docs/source/arrays.rst

 and methods share obvious similarities regardless of dimensionality, only one generic description for all dimensionalities is provided.

-Note: In the class declarations below, the scalar type template is ommitted for readability, e.g.,
+Note: In the class declarations below, the class template for the scalar type is ommitted for readability, e.g.,
 :code:`class array1` is used as shorhand for :code:`template <typename Scalar> class array1`.
 Wherever the type :code:`Scalar` appears, it refers to this template argument.